HagemZ/lisk-builders-challange-cryptopoke/pitch-deck-draft.md

 * The ability to capture, train, and battle digital creatures.
 * Opportunities to earn through strategic gameplay.
-* A dynamic sytems for evolving assets.
+* A dynamic systems for evolving assets.

 Deployed on **Lisk Sepolia Testnet**, Moonsters utilizes blockchain for transparency, ownership, and a player-driven economy.